 Here’s how we can calculate explicit costs –

-Explicit Costs = Cash outflows that are recorded in company’s financial statements
+Explicit Costs = Cash outflows that are recorded in the company’s financial statements

 Explanation of Explicit Cost

-As you can understand, there isn’t a set of formula that can express such costs; however, there are few conditions that the “item” should adhere to, to be considered as an explicit cost.
+As you can understand, there isn’t a set of formulas that can express such costs; however, there are few conditions that the “item” should adhere to, to be considered as an explicit cost.

 Here are these conditions –

 - First, the “item” should be expended in cash.
 For example, if you are buying an advertisement space in the newspaper, you need to pay cash to the newspaper company.
 Advertisement expenses would be thus considered as explicit expenses.
 However, depreciation expense doesn’t mean an outlay of cash.
 That means depreciation expense won’t be considered as an explicit expense.

 - Second, the expense should be tangible in nature (and not intangible).